kiki3177/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection

-The final project for University of Washington IMT 575 Data ScienceIII.
+The final project for University of Washington IMT 575 Data Science III.

 Original dataset (HAM10000) source: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T

 The project demonstrated the potential of CNN models in automating skin cancer detection using the HAM10000 dataset.